CDC mask guidance opens doors for the vaccinated, but a long road is ahead for those who are not, experts say

 "Alabamians are getting back to living.
 So, Alabama, roll up your sleeves and get the vaccine!"
 Ivey said.

-Relaxed mask requirements went into effect immediately in Nevada, including in casinos, Gov. Steve Sisolak's office announced Thursday.

-Last week, Sisolak signed a measure ordering the state's mandates to mirror the CDC's guidelines.
-The state's critical gaming industry also will be allowed to permit guests enter casinos without masks if they choose.

-But both Colorado and North Carolina officials will be reviewing the guidance before making any changes.
+New York, Colorado and North Carolina officials will review the guidance before making any changes.

-"It's too early to say anything just yet," Colorado Department of Public Health and Environment (CDPHE) Chief Medical Officer Dr. Eric France said during Thursday's virtual press briefing.

-While vaccinated people don't need to wear a mask in the company of other vaccinated people in uncrowded areas, everybody is still required to wear face coverings in crowded indoor and outdoor venues, Public Health Director Barbara Ferrer said during a news conference Thursday.
+While vaccinated people don't need to wear a mask in the company of other vaccinated people in uncrowded areas, everybody is still required to wear face coverings in crowded indoor and outdoor venues, Public Health Director Barbara Ferrer said Thursday during a news conference.

-"The identification of these variants and the news of spreading variants from across the globe highlights the need for L.A.
-County residents to continue to take measures to protect themselves and others," Ferrer said.
-"This is particularly true for those who are not vaccinated and who can end up unknowingly being incubators of variants of concern."